 If you get an invite to this course, don't turn it down.
 If I was traveling to Pinehurst, I'd try to stop on the way in our out of RDU at Hope Valley.

-Interestingly, Bradford Becken, current President of the Donald Ross society and golfer who has played all 350+ Donald Ross courses in existence today was inspired to pursue that journey by Hope Valley.
-There are many interviews with him online that I would highly encourage any Donald Ross fan to read – Bradford’s depth of perspective is really unmatched.
+Interestingly, Bradford Becken, current President of the Donald Ross society, was inspired to play all 350+ Donald Ross courses in existence after a round a Hope Valley.
+There are many interviews with him online that I would highly encourage any Donald Ross fan to read – Bradford’s depth of perspective is unmatched.

-• #1: Many Ross courses are known for the ‘gentle handshake’ opening hole.
-I personally feel the opening tee shot at Hope Valley is quite challenging – fairly tight with a creek cutting through the fairway, precision is demanded immediately.
+- #1: Many Ross courses are known for the ‘gentle handshake’ opening hole.
+While it does play straight downhill, the opener at Hope Valley is somewhat tight with a creek bisecting the fairway in a treacherous landing zone.
+From the first shot, precision is demanded.

-• #8: The fairway bunkering on this par five is fabulously done.
-If the golfer plays the proper tees, they will strategically need to think their way through the first, second, and third shot here.
+- #8: The artistic fairway bunkering on this par five is beguiling.
+If the golfer plays the proper tees, they will strategically need to shape their tee and approach shots in opposite directions, or aggressively challenge the traps.

-• #11: Despite changes over the years, this hole still feels like it was discovered rather than built.
+- #11: Despite changes over the years, this hole still feels like it was discovered rather than constructed.
 Both the tee shot and approach are challenging thanks to strong slopes in the land.
 This type of reliance on what nature has provided is simply not found in many modern designs.

 Things are not as they used to be at Hope Valley.
 For example the white Los Angeles style house just left of the ninth tee was once owned by two men who delighted in opening their bedroom window to provide passing golfers a full view of the two of them in flagrante delicto.